gpratte/texastoc-v2-react-redux/README.md

 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-15-knockout-game-player
+Added the ability to toggle if a game player is knocked out with a single press of a user icon in the user list.

+Using Font Awesome for React for the icons.
+See https://fontawesome.com/how-to-use/on-the-web/using-with/react

 ## step-14-update-game-player
 The update game player modal dialog, when submitted, now calls the server to update the player.
 If the call to update the player is successful then a call is made to get the current game and the updated game is dispatched to the reducers which updates the UI.

 ## step-13-add-existing-player
 The add existing player to a game modal dialog, when submitted, now calls the server to add the player.
 If the call to add the player is successful then a call is made to get the current game and the updated game is dispatched to the reducers which updates the UI.

 ## step-12-create-new-game